UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/PAGES/DATA_LITERACY_SERIES.md

 ## Add a new DLS Post:
 - Go to Manage >> Content >> Add Content >> DLS Post
 - Title: Enter Name of DLS Post
-- Body: Enter brief description
+- Body: Enter brief description, also a Perma Link (for more details about perma links, check below)
 - DLS Tags: Add any tags for your DLS Post.
 If the tag exists, Drupal should display it with its id number in parantheses.
 To add multiple tags, click "Add Another Item" button
 - - If you want to add a tag to the DLS post, but there is no existing tag of the same name, you will have to create a new tag.
 This is very easy and it is showed how to do so below.
 - DLS MEDIA PDF: This is the main PDF that will have its thumbnail displayed.
 Click Add Media -> Choose File Then after uploading your file, you should be able to select the thumbnail for the PDF you uploaded.